natelindev/tsdav/docs/docs/contributing.md

 # Contributing

+Use Node.js 22.12+ for development and tests (Vitest 5 requires it).
+The published library continues to support Node.js 18+.

 First you need to clone the repo and install dependencies with `pnpm install`.
 The repo pins pnpm 10.34.4 for local, CI, and Vercel builds.
 Vercel installs the docs package with `pnpm install --frozen-lockfile`.